OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - DEMS9
 - DEMS4
 ### Libraries open to the idea, trying to share information with the public
-- ND4, ND1, ND2 (has published statistics as PDFs)
+- ND4, ND1, ND2 (has published statistics as PDFs), ND6 (open if given support)
 ### Not publishing now
 DEMS1, DEMS2, DEMS3, DEMS6, DEMS7, DEMS8, ND3